core-wg/cf-reg-update/draft-ietf-core-cf-reg-update.md

 ## Reserving Content-Format Identifier 64999 for Documentation

-IANA is instructed to retire Content-Format identifier 64999 and mark it as reserved for use in documentation.
+IANA is instructed to reserve Content-Format identifier 64999 for use in documentation.

 --- back